Hardknott Roman Fort: History

+Layout

 The fort is square with rounded corners, 114 metres long externally, or 105 metres internally, the rampart wall being about 1.7 metres thick with ditches adding to the total width of the rampart.
 The low walls of the fort were "restored" some years ago, a slate course showing the height of the walls before their rebuilding.

 The outer wall has four gates, at the centre of each side, and lookout towers at each corner.
 Within the walls are the remaining outlines of several buildings: two side-by-side granaries, the garrison headquarters building and garrison commander's villa, or Praetorium.
-In addition to these stone buildings, timber structures would have housed barracks for the mounted auxilia.
+In addition to these stone buildings, long-lost timber structures would have housed barracks for the mounted auxilia.

-Outside the square of the fort are the remains of the bath house (which has a rare circular sudatorium), and the levelled parade ground, which is considered to be the finest surviving example in England.
+Outside the square of the fort are the remains of the bath house below it (which has a rare circular sudatorium or sweating room), and the levelled parade ground above it, which is considered to be the finest surviving example in England.